 PhD and MPhil (HDR)

 These include government-funded scholarships such as the Australian Government Research Training Program (AGRTP) Stipend Scholarships which are available to domestic (Australian citizens, Australian permanent residents, New Zealand citizens) and international students enrolled in an accredited Higher Degree Research (HDR) course of study (PhD or MPhil) at the Australian National University.
-The ANU also funds and administers similar research stipend scholarships, including ANU Research Scholarships which are funded by the University, and ANU PhD Scholarships which are funded directly by the RSAA.
+ANU also funds and administers similar research stipend scholarships, including ANU Research Scholarships which are funded by the University, and ANU PhD Scholarships which are funded directly by RSAA.

 Please refer to the ANU Scholarships page for details about these and other scholarships that are available.

 There are also a number of other scholarships that are available to students enrolled at the Research School of Astronomy and Astrophysics.
-All students enrolled in the PhD program, both domestic and international, receive an RSAA HDR Supplementary Scholarship funded by the RSAA.
+Most students enrolled in the PhD program, both domestic and international, receive an RSAA HDR Supplementary Scholarship funded by RSAA.
 PhD students are also eligible for several other scholarships that provide additional benefits:

 - Joan Duffield Research Award